TrudAX/denistrunin-blog/src/draft/performance-audit/index.md

 For example if you get the following results, you can drop closed records(the only problem here is that some reports, for example "Onhand by date" can use closed records to displays historic data, check this before delete)

-Also check some table statistics(use these scripts) Often you need the following:
+Also check some tables [statistic](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#table-statistics) Often you need the following:

 - Transactions per day(for logistics companies it will be number of sales lines or invent trans per day) and the difference between peek and normal days)
 - Active users per day, per hour